joeywu63/financial_planner/deliverables/iteration-02.review.md

 - **Setting internal deadlines**.
 One decision we neglected to make, but we think is important in retrospect is setting mini internal deadlines for tasks, instead of having 'soft' deadlines, such as project demo day and deliverable due dates.
 We think this is important because it would reduce 'crunch' on the days leading up to the soft deadlines, which we experienced throughout this iteration.
 Implementing this change would also help us better utilize our MeisterTask board.

-- **More personal responsiility in updating MeisterTask**.
+- **More personal responsibility in updating MeisterTask**.
 We have decided to place more emphasis on keeping the task board up to date, and ensuring that team members working on a task are responsible for updating the status of that task on the task board in a timely manner.
 We think this is an important change to make because having an accurate depiction of the task board is instrumental in helping us estimate how much work needs to be done, how much time it will take, whether we need to cut back on certain features, and also help us plan our time ahead more effectively.